 Please consider whether any ethical issues may determine how long research results will be stored, accessed or disseminated and whether they can be transferred, e.g. whether the study participant has consented to their transfer outside the country.
-See point 4.
+See Point 4.

-2.1 Will the research project involve human subjects?
+2.1 Does the research project involve human subjects?

-- a) consider the following issues: - will the participants be volunteers? - are the studies comparative and will people from other countries be tested in addition to participants from Poland? - are there minorities or immigrants in the study group? - are there particularly sensitive people in the study group, e.g. people prone to mental trauma or suffering from mental health disorders, the terminally ill, victims of traumatic experiences or members of their families? - does the study group include individuals with a limited capacity to perform acts in law? - does the study group include individuals deprived of their liberty (detained, in custody)? - does the study group include pregnant or breastfeeding women? - does the study group include persons who are incapable of giving legal consent? - does the study group include minors?
-Will they draw direct advantage from the research project?
+- a) consider the following issues: - will the participants be volunteers? - are the studies comparative and will people from other countries be tested in addition to participants from Poland? - are there minorities or immigrants in the study group? - are there particularly sensitive people in the study group, e.g. people prone to mental trauma or suffering from mental health disorders, the terminally ill, victims of traumatic experiences or members of their families? - does the study group include individuals with a limited capacity to perform acts in law? - does the study group include individuals deprived of their liberty (detained, in custody)? - does the study group include pregnant or breastfeeding women? - does the study group include persons who are incapable of giving legal consent?

-- do the participants include individuals who will act as the study or as the control group in the medical experiment?
-See point 2.3; - will the samples and data collected in the study be anonymised or pseudonymised for the purposes of future use?
-See point 4; - does the informed consent form include information on the future use of samples, material and personal data?
-See point 4; - b) provide information concerning: - the informed consent, obtained or pending, of study participants to participation in the project (including minors older than sixteen) and its form (e.g. written, oral, registered); - where methodology advises against obtaining the informed consent of study participants: steps and procedures the researcher has taken to carry out the research in an ethical manner. - the approval, obtained or pending, of a designated bioethics committee or research ethics committee; - the mode of informing study participants of the objective and nature of the experiment; - the consent, obtained or pending, of the statutory representative and the minor, in accordance with the principles laid down in Article 25 of the Medical Profession Act, concerning the requirement of obtaining consent for the medical experiment from the subject.
+- does the study group include minors?
+Will they draw direct advantage from the research project? - do the participants include individuals who will act as the study or as the control group in the medical experiment?
+See Point 2.3; - will the samples and data collected in the study be anonymised or pseudonymised for the purposes of future use?
+See Point 4; - does the informed consent form include information on the future use of samples, material and personal data?
+See Point 4; - does the informed consent of the study participant include information on the possibility of withdrawing from the trial at any time and without any consequences? - how will research material and data (including personal data) be stored and secured?
+See Point 4.

+- the informed consent, obtained or pending, of study participants to participation in the project (including minors older than sixteen) and its form (e.g. written, oral, registered); - where methodology advises against obtaining the informed consent of study participants: steps and procedures the researcher has taken to carry out the research in an ethical manner; - the approval, obtained or pending, of a designated bioethics committee or research ethics committee of the country concerned (institution and country): - the mode and form (e.g. written, oral) of informing study participants of the objective and nature of the experiment as well as possible risks associated with their participation in the study; - the consent, obtained or pending, of the statutory representative and the minor, in accordance with the principles laid down in Article 25 of the Medical Profession Act of 5 December 1996, concerning the requirement of obtaining consent for the medical experiment from the subject.

-2.2 Will the research project involve any active physical or psychological intervention affecting study participants?
+2.2 Does the research project involve any active physical or psychological intervention affecting study participants?